 FINANCING OF THE PROJECT

-The total eligible cost of the Project is estimated at ...........EUR (in words: …… EUR ), as set out in Annex IV.
+The total eligible cost of the Project is estimated at EUR (in words: EUR ), as set out in Annex IV.

-The Managing Authority undertakes to finance a maximum of ........EUR (in words: …… EUR), equivalent to …. % (maximum 90%) of the estimated total eligible expenditure within the Project:
+The Managing Authority undertakes to finance a maximum of EUR (in words: EUR), equivalent to % (maximum 90%) of the estimated total eligible expenditure within the Project:

-amount of ……… (in words: …….)
-EUR (maximum ……… % of amount stated in point 2) is financed from the EU co-financing;
+amount of (in words: ) EUR (maximum % of amount stated in point 2) is financed from the EU co-financing;

-amount of …….. (in words: …….)
-EUR (maximum ……….. % of amount stated in point 2) is financed from the Russian Federation co-financing.
+amount of (in words: ) EUR (maximum % of amount stated in point 2) is financed from the Russian Federation co-financing.

-Pursuant to the Programme Manual, <…>% [maximum 7%] of the final amount of direct eligible costs of the Project established in accordance with § 6 and § 15, excluding costs incurred in relation to the provision of infrastructure, may be claimed as indirect costs.
+Pursuant to the Programme Manual, <>% [maximum 7%] of the final amount of direct eligible costs of the Project established in accordance with § 6 and § 15, excluding costs incurred in relation to the provision of infrastructure, may be claimed as indirect costs.

 [OPTIONAL: Preparation of strong partnership costs in the lump sum of 5 000 EUR of total eligible costs are claimed within the Project.
 The efficiency of the lump sum will be measured by an indicator, i.e. Application Form submission].